varya/steroids/_posts/known_issues/2013-05-29-basic-auth.markdown

 ---
 layout: post
-title:  "Basic Auth cache issue"
+title:  "Basic Auth cache persistence"
 date:   2013-05-27 13:51:34
-categories:
+categories: known_issues
-platforms: ios
+platforms: iOS, Android
 ---

 On both Android and iOS devices, HTTP Basic authentication requests are cached when posting them as part of the URL for the HTTP request.
-Thus, if I first make a request by POSTing
+Thus, if we first make a request by POSTing

 ```
 http://gooby:hello@example.com